Common Reasons Men Avoid Going to the Doctor

 Since our society has conditioned men to suppress certain behaviours, admitting to feeling sick can be seen as a sign of weakness.
 According to the 2021 survey by Aflac, men are more likely to withhold information about their health from their partners simply because they don’t feel “sick enough” to be pressured into seeing the doctor.
 This stigma can be reversed by skillful persuasion and health awareness.

 While men may feel more comfortable shying away from a potential diagnosis from a doctor’s consultation, the results could be inescapable.
 Fear of the unknown results in procrastinating scheduled visits to the doctor and further prolonging potential health crises.
-With online doctor consultation, it is easier and cheaper than ever to see a doctor right in your comfort zone.
+With online doctor consultations, it is easier and cheaper than ever to see a doctor right in your comfort zone.
 Make your health a priority by staying proactive about ways to remain healthy.

 According to Harvard Medical School, men are 50% more likely than women to die of heart disease and other medical risks such as poorly treated high blood pressure or unfavorable cholesterol levels.